It is the policy of the IRB to comply with all applicable local, state, and federal regulations that require the following to be reported:

-Correspondence related to Compliance Activity Reports where the study remains active and no serious or continuing non-compliance were identified or protocol modifications were required will be prepared by the Education and Compliance Office staff for signature of the Co-Director of the Research Conduct and Compliance Office.
+Correspondence related to Compliance Activity Reports where the study remains active and no serious or continuing non-compliance were identified or protocol modifications were required will be prepared by the Education and Compliance Office staff for signature of the Co-Director of the Office of Research Protections.

 Correspondence related to a Compliance Activity Report which resulted in a determination of serious or continuing non-compliance; an unanticipated problem involving risks to human subjects or others; or study termination or suspension will be performed in the same manner as other determinations of this kind.